moliver28/research-handbook/content/handbook/engineering/open-source/_index.md

 ## Sponsoring open-source projects

 At GitLab we are committed to open-source.
 There may be a case to consider sponsoring an open-source project or project maintainer from a business continuity perspective.
-In such cases, GitLab may want to become a vested member of said project.
-This can happen in two main approaches:
+In such cases, GitLab may want to become a vested member of said project by either:

-- GitLab takes full ownership of open source project
+- Contributing upstream and/or sponsoring the project maintainer(s)
-- GitLab becomes a maintainer in the open source project
+- Becoming a maintainer for the project, or
-- GitLab contributes upstream and/or sponsors the project maintainer(s)
+- With the agreement of the original author(s), adopting the project to continue development and maintenance

 ### Becoming a maintainer in an open source project